CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ### VRR and Subinterfaces Configuration Verification

 SVI and VRR interfaces are displayed in the `net show interface` output as `vlanXXX` and `vlanXXX-v0`.
-Subinterfaces are shown as `swpX.xxx`
+Subinterfaces are shown as `swpX.xx`

 {{< tabs "10h1d23f10 ">}}
 {{< tab " leaf03 ">}}